sarahciston/shequalifies/pages/index.md

 >_"All perception is a commons.
 All subjectivity is intersubjectivity.
 Self is self-through-other."_ --Andreas Weber {: .fs-3 }

->_“people and their data make each other”_ --Deborah Lupton {: .fs-3 }
+>_"people and their data make each other"_ --Deborah Lupton {: .fs-3 }

+> _"the edges of letters are memorable, emotional places, and remain so"_ --Anne Carson {: .fs-3 }

 <!-- >_“the letter is a threshold”_ --John Cayley